home-assistant/home-assistant.io/source/_components/tradfri.markdown

   - /components/switch.tradfri/
 ---

-The `tradfri` component support the IKEA Trådfri Gateway (a.k.a.
+The `tradfri` integration support the IKEA Trådfri Gateway (a.k.a.
 IKEA Tradfri hub/bridge).
 The gateway can control compatible Zigbee-based lights (certified ZigBee Light Link products) connected to it and Home Assistant will automatically discover the gateways presence on your local network, if `discovery:` is present in your `configuration.yaml` file.

 You will be prompted to configure the gateway through the Home Assistant interface.
 The configuration process is very simple, when prompted, enter the security key printed on the physical sticker that is on the bottom of the IKEA Trådfri Gateway, then click configure.